DIRKMJK/EML-to-csv/README.md

 # Election Markup Language (EML) to csv converter

 Election Markup Language ([EML][eml]) is an international standard for storing election data.
 The Dutch Electoral Council (Kiesraad) uses the EML format to publish election results per candidate, per polling station.
+For background information, see [this][blog] blog post.

 The script `parse_eml.py` converts EML files from the Kiesraad to csv files.